PoonwannadoCoding/PoonwannadoCoding/README.md

 ## Hi there 👋
 ### My name is Poon.
-### I'm 3 years in Computer Science of Mahidol University International College.
+### * I'm 3rd year Computer Science Student at Mahidol University International College.
-### And Teching Assistant on Functional Parallel Programming and Data Structure and Object Oranted Programming
+### * Teaching Assistant on Functional Parallel Programming and Data Structure and Object Oriented Programming.
 ### Welcome to my wonderful github

 #### I'm currently working on